KGDavidson/18650BatteryPercentageSensor-Arduino/README.md

 </br>

 #### Compatible with Attiny and Arduino
+#### For use with a voltage sensor such as the 24V variety (works with any voltage rating)

-#### Change settings at the top of the respective scripts before use
+### Change settings at the top of the respective scripts before use
+### Ensure the correct resistor values are changed at the top for accurate voltage and percentage readings